 HAL: Well, certainly no one could have been unaware of the very strange...

-Dave's movements in 276 pretty much mirror his movements in 275, so one could say they are duplicate, mirroring shots (mirroring in that his movements in 276 mirror those in 275).
-In shot 270 he is leaning forward, holding his sketchbook to the side, then after 273, in which Dave is holding his sketchbook in his lap, with shot 274 we drop back to the view of 270 and at the end of that shot have Dave settling back and putting his sketchbook in his lap in a way that should precede shot 273.
-This shot is a significant one as we will return to this perspective later and at that time a very critical shot will occur.
+In shot 270 Dave is leaning forward, holding his sketchbook to the side.
+After shot 273, in which we view Dave seated back, holding his sketchbook in his lap, with shot 274 we drop back to the view of 270 in which Dave is leaning forward, and at the end of that shot have Dave settling back and putting his sketchbook in his lap in a way that should precede shot 273.
+In shot 276 we return to Dave's positioning as in shot 273.
+This will come up for consideration again later.

 277 Dave and HAL from behind Dave.
 1:08:58)